Toy Museum - Background

 The museum collection is privately owned by the Hamilton family who have purchased the vast majority of the exhibits over the last 67 years.
 Each of the five family members has a particular field of interest.

-Philip Hamilton has been a fanatical collector of toy soldiers for the last 78 years since he was a lad at school and he is now in his 80s!
+Philip Hamilton was a fanatical collector of toy soldiers for nearly 80 years from when he was a lad at school.
 His display includes civilian figures, model aircraft, tanks and battleships and they can be viewed throughout the museum.

 His wife, Patsy Hamilton, in defence against her husband's ever growing army, developed a keen interest in vintage dolls, bears, puppets, dolls houses and action man.
 Their two children have continued the obsessive family tradition.